 \subsection{Qualitative analysis}

 We aim to give insights on how our FFL method is contributing to the performance of our model by analyzing the feature map outputs.
 We have created heatmaps of features from four different networks which are the fusion module, the two sub-networks and an independently trained ResNet-34 network.
-We applied Grad-CAM \cite{selvaraju2017grad} algorithm which is a method that visualizes the important regions where the the network has considered important to discover how our model is making use of the features.
-Figure \ref{fig:visual} shows the Grad-CAM visualizations from each network with the highest probability and the corresponding class.
-1-2 columns show cases which both the networks of our model and ResNet-34 predict the correct class.
-3-6 columns are cases where ours get the correct answer but vanilla does not.
-7-9 columns show that the feature maps of the fusion module and the sub-networks are very similar and predict the same class even when they get wrong answer.
-We have observed that the networks of our model detect the correct object better than ResNet-34.
-Even when both ResNet-34 and our three networks predict the same correct answer, ours have higher rate of confidence (First two columns of Figure \ref{fig:visual}).
+We applied Grad-CAM \cite{selvaraju2017grad} algorithm which is a method that visualizes the important regions where the network has considered important to discover how our model is making use of the features.
+Figure \ref{fig:visual} shows visualizations from each network with the highest probability and the corresponding class.
+Columns 1-2 show cases where both the networks of our model and ResNet-34 predict the correct class.
+Columns 3-6 are cases where ours get the correct answer but the vanilla does not.
+Columns 7-9 show that the feature maps of the fusion module and the sub-networks are very similar and predict the same class even when they get wrong answer.
+We have observed that the networks of our model detect the correct object better than the vanilla ResNet-34.
+Even when both the vanilla and our three networks predict the same correct answer, ours have higher rate of confidence (First two columns of Figure \ref{fig:visual}).
 Also, we have discovered that the heatmaps of the sub-networks have a tendency to mimic the heatmap of the fusion module.
 This implies that the sub-networks are greatly influenced by the fusion module and vice versa.
 This is mainly due to the mutual knowledge distillation between the sub-networks and the fusion module which transfers softened probabilities that has rich information about the relative probabilities of incorrect answers.
 Due to the fusion module, FFL can create meaningful feature maps that can be used in various vision tasks \cite{ren2015faster,chen2017rethinking,johnson2016perceptual} compared to other KD methods such as ONE and DML, and the ensemble method.